 Meanings of Warming

-Warming means providing or causing warmth, either physically by increasing temperature or emotionally by creating a feeling of comfort or happiness.
+Warming means providing or causing warmth, either physically by increasing temperature or emotionally by creating a feeling of comfort or happiness—something that often overlaps with ideas like warmth and cozy.

 Definition

 Warming refers to the action or effect of becoming warm or making something warm.
 It can also describe something that uplifts or comforts someone emotionally.
-It can apply to weather, food, environments, gestures, or experiences that make someone feel cozy or emotionally uplifted.
+It can apply to weather, food, environments, gestures, or experiences that make someone feel cozy or emotionally uplifted, similar to how comforting words or actions work in conversation.

 Etymology